Required Courses | Fields of Interest | Sample Curriculum Outline

 Here are some of the many reasons students choose to study planning at the University of Oregon.

-- Applied Learning Opportunities: We offer one of the most applied planning programs in the United States.
-You will go beyond the classroom to do real work in real communities with real clients:
+- Hands-on Learning Opportunities: We offer one of the most applied planning programs in the United States.
+You will go beyond the classroom to do real work in real communities with real clients in multiple core and elective classes:

-- Community Planning Workshop (CPW) consistently cited by students as a highlight, the workshop goes beyond typical applied instruction.
+- Community Planning Workshop (CPW) is consistently cited by students as a highlight.
+The workshop goes beyond typical hands-on instruction.
 You will work on a range of projects for paying clients who are supervised by experienced planning professionals.
-By the end of your first year you will be presenting to boards, elected officials, and community organizations or running workshops.
+By the end of your first year, you will be presenting to boards, elected officials, and community organizations or running workshops.

-- Community Planning Workshop (CPW) consistently cited by students as a highlight, the workshop goes beyond typical applied instruction.
+- Community Planning Workshop (CPW) is consistently cited by students as a highlight.
+The workshop goes beyond typical hands-on instruction.
 You will work on a range of projects for paying clients who are supervised by experienced planning professionals.
-By the end of your first year you will be presenting to boards, elected officials, and community organizations or running workshops.
+By the end of your first year, you will be presenting to boards, elected officials, and community organizations or running workshops.

-- Collaborative: The PPPM students are leaders and active participants in the governance of PPPM.
+- Collaborative: Students collaborate inside the classroom through teamwork and outside the class by serving as active participants in the governance of PPPM.
 Starting with the fall retreat, you can help build a community of colleagues through social events, field trips, and other activities.
 Our Equity Initiative focuses on creating a more inclusive environment for all students and helps support students for careers in diverse communities.

-- Public Good: The Community and Regional Planning Program emphasizes the role of planners to consider outcomes for current and future generations of the public, whether you work in the public, private, or nonprofit sectors.
-This includes careful consideration of the needs of underrepresented and marginalized populations.
+- Public Good: The Community and Regional Planning program emphasizes the role of planners to consider outcomes for current and future generations of the public, whether you work in the public, private, or nonprofit sectors.
+The program values diversity and respect in all its forms in pursuit of a more just and sustainable future.
+Students and faculty engage in partnerships to solve society's most pressing economic, environmental, spatial, and social issues.

 - Interdisciplinary: The program offers flexibility, allowing you to choose electives that suit your background and career goals.
 You can also obtain concurrent degrees or certificates with several departments.
 Options include: